PDLT-University-of-York/test-split-site/docs/ultra/assignment-set-up.md

     When **uploading assessment-related files** where access needs to be limited (eg. assessment briefs or test materials), view and apply [our guidance on Strict File Access Control for Sensitive Files](https://docs.google.com/document/d/1j6g1k2W0Ont1kA8DfSq7VuLYwgIhbDI7vzwd0-tQAaM/edit).

+### Deadline and late submission considerations

+Assessment **deadlines must be set within working hours** so students can access technical support if needed.
+Ideally, please set the deadline between 10:00 and 16:00, Monday - Friday.

+There are two settings relating to late submission:

+- **Prohibit late submissions**: automatically submits any in-progress work at the deadline (ie. files that have been uploaded as drafts but not submitted) and prevents new submissions.
+Do not tick.
+- **Prohibit new attempts after due date**: prevents beginning a new submission after the deadline.
+Do not tick.

+!!!
+Warning

+    **Do not tick the late submission settings**.
+University assessment policy requires that students must be permitted to submit work late.
+Any late submissions are clearly flagged in the marking interface for easy identification.

 ### Individual assessment

+!!!
+Tip

+    To avoid students seeing the Assignment before it is ready, you may like to set up and preview an Assignment in your personal sandpit site (especially if you are new to setting up submission points).
+You can then use the [Copy Content tool](../ultra/copy-content.md) to copy it into your module site.

 To set up an individual Assignment:

 1. In the **Assessment section**, hover where you want to add the Assignment and click the **purple plus icon**.
 2. Select **Assignment**.
 3. Add a **descriptive title**, set [appropriate **visibility**](../ultra/content-visibility.md) and add **instructions** as text or a file.
-4. Click the **cog icon** to set a Due Date (this must be within working hours) and adjust other settings (see suggested settings below).
+4. Click the **cog icon** to set a Due Date within working hours and adjust other settings (see suggested settings below).
 5. Click **Save** when finished.
+6. Preview the Assignment and then copy to your module site.

 ![Decorative](images/assignment-set-up.png)